 “Lenders such as RBS, Dunfermline, Leeds, Northern Rock, Halifax, C &G and Lloyds TSB are all offering 90% mortgages, while others like Bristol & West and Bank of Ireland are offering ones of 95% with a guarantor.

 “Even those people without a deposit can receive help through the government’s LIFT scheme or look to go into co-ownership with friends, family or the ‘bank of mum and dad’.

 “The market is down at the moment but that will not last forever and with the Bank of England tipped to drop interest rates by 1% before Christmas and with base rate predicted to fall to as low as 2% next year the answer to the question of whether to buy or rent becomes obvious.
 Rents in Edinburgh are increasing whilst the cost of your mortgage is likely to fall very quickly in coming months.

 “Add to this the fact that if you buy now you could be celebrating Christmas in your new home, and it’s clear that purchasing property is a secure investment.”

-Issued on behalf of the ELPG by the Holyrood Partnership.
+Issued on behalf of the ELPG by the Holyrood PR.
 For further information, contact Adrian Mather on 0131 561 2244 or [email protected]